stathisar/Medicane-Ianos/README.md

 Exploiting multiple social media sources and multiple modalities for severe weather management: The case study of the Medicane Ianos.

 All the sample checks performed in the research paper, exist.
 They had been submitted to the journal along with the manuscript.
-In case you are interested to view those or other material feel free to contact.
-There are privacy matters regarding social media data, thus it was decided not to have them online.
+There are some sample checks online, regarding photo classification, without though the actual image files.
+In case you are interested to view the referred or other material feel free to contact.
+There are privacy matters regarding social media data, thus it was decided not to have sensitive info online.

 Update dates:
 November 2025: Repository is available to public.